sajidalaraf/Chat-Application/README.md

 5. **Chat Commands**:
    - Start a private chat: `/<username>`
    - Send a direct message: `//<username> <message>`
+   - Chat with AI: /ai <your question>
+   - List online users: /list
+   - Show commands: /help
    - Exit private chat: `quit`
    - Exit the application: `#exit`

 ## Project Structure

-- `server.c`: Server-side code handling client connections and message broadcasting.
+- `server.c`: Manages client connections, message broadcasting, private chats, and AI integration.
-- `client.c`: Client-side code for user interaction and message handling.
+- `client.c`: Handles user interaction, message display, and command processing.

 ## Areas for Future Improvements

-1. **AI Integration**: Include an AI in the chat, capable of answering questions and solving problems when prompted by users.
+1. **AI Enhancements**: Improve AI integration with more advanced models or features.
 2. **Cross-Platform Support**: Port the application to Linux/macOS using POSIX sockets for broader compatibility.
 3. **GUI Interface**: Replace the console interface with a graphical user interface using a library like Qt or SDL.
 4. **Persistent Chat History**: Save chat messages to a file or database for users to review past conversations.